hensl/hello-world/README.md

 # hello-world
-interesting amazing  I learn about GitHub for the first time
+interesting  and amazing  I learning about GitHub for the first time.
+"Too Green"